Alexoa4/Alexoa4/README.md

 <h2>👨‍💻 Cybersecurity Defence Projects:</h2>

   - [Using Wireshark and a SIEM (Splunk to Analyse and Investigate a Remote intrusion Attempt]
-  - [ Examining a Compromised Host Memory and Performing Forensic Disk Examination Using Volatility, Atom, Autopsy and Registry Explorer in a Virtualized DFIR Workstation.]
+  - [Examining a Compromised Host Memory and Performing Forensic Disk Examination Using Volatility, Atom, Autopsy and Registry Explorer in a Virtualized DFIR Workstation.]

-<h2>📺 Popular YouTube Videos</h2>
+  - [Exploit and Fix a Website Vulnerability Using Burpe Suite and John the Ripper ]
+  - [Analyze Malicious Network Behaviour Analyze Malicious Network Traffic using Snort and Wireshark]

+<h2>📺 Cybersecurity Home-lab Projects</h2>

+<h2>📺 Coding Projects</h2>